-- (1) Category 1 General Economic Development.
+- A. Category 1 General Economic Development.
 The Board will strive to allocate no more than fifty percent (50%) of the County's annual receipts to this category.
-The purpose of the General Economic Development allocation is to pay for ongoing County programs and services which meet the adopted definition of economic development.
-Guidelines for determining eligibility for this category are: - (a) The cost of administering the County's Economic Development program. - (b) Participation in forums for exchanging ideas and addressing the economic development needs of the County. - (d) Contracting with other agencies for the purpose of community/county promotion, marketing/recruitment, and other economic development support services, the sole purpose of which is to build capacity over time and increase and/or stabilize the economy of the County and its residents. - (e) County programs or any contract(s) with other agencies to provide economic development support services to the County and/or communities within the county. - (2) Category 2 Economic Development Strategic Investment.
+The purpose of the General Economic Development allocation is to pay for ongoing County programs and services that meet the adopted definition of economic development.
+Guidelines for determining eligibility for this category are: - 1.
+The cost of administering the County's Economic Development program. - Participation in forums for exchanging ideas and addressing the economic development needs of the County.

+- Contracting with other agencies for the purpose of community/county promotion, marketing/recruitment, and other economic development support services, the sole purpose of which is to build capacity over time and increase and/or stabilize the economy of the County and its residents. - 4.
+County programs or any contract(s) with other agencies to provide economic development support services to the County and/or communities within the county. - B. Category 2 Economic Development Strategic Investment.
 The Board will strive to allocate no less than fifty percent (50%) of the County's annual receipts from video lottery revenue to the Economic Development Strategic Investment category.
 The purpose of this category is to assist communities to pro-actively leverage video lottery dollars through public-private partnerships that will make a measurable difference in the economic growth and stability of Lane County.
-General guidelines for allocation from this category are: - (a) Any activity or project supported must demonstrably and directly increase the chance of making a measurable difference to the economy of Lane County and its residents. - (b) Projects are expected to have some financial support other than video lottery money. - (c) Projects or facilities identified in a recognized capital improvement plan (e.g., the County, communities within the county or economic development organization's capital improvement plan) will receive priority consideration. - (d) Projects that require multi-year commitments may be funded and some or all of the funds for this category may be carried forward for future allocation.
-(Revised by Order No. 01-2-21-2; Effective 5.1.02; 05-11-30-3, 11.30.05)
+General guidelines for allocation from this category are: - 1.
+Any activity or project supported must demonstrably and directly increase the chance of making a measurable difference to the economy of Lane County and its residents. - 2.
+Projects are expected to have some financial support other than video lottery money. - 3.
+Projects or facilities identified in a recognized capital improvement plan (e.g., the County, communities within the county or economic development organization's capital improvement plan) will receive priority consideration. - 4.
+Projects that require multi-year commitments may be funded and some or all of the funds for this category may be carried forward for future allocation.

+(Order 01-2-21-2, 5.1.02; Order 05-11-30-3, 11.30.05; Order 18-05-01-06, 5.1.18)

-COMPUTER AND INFORMATION TECHNOLOGY RESOURCES
+4.035 - COMPUTER AND INFORMATION TECHNOLOGY RESOURCES

 The purpose of this policy is to provide guidance to the departments and employees in the prudent use and management of communication and information technology resources of Lane County.

-(Revised by Order No. 01-3-14-4; Effective 3.14.01; 05-11-2-1, 11.2.05)
+(Order 01-3-14-4, 3.14.01; Order 05-11-2-1, 11.2.05; Order 18-05-01-06, 5.1.18)

-4.220 Policy.
+4.035.220 - Policy.

 Communication and information technology resources are provided and will be used in the furtherance of County business.
 The County Administrator will adopt administrative procedures implementing this policy, including sanctions for policy violation.
 Such procedures may include requirements governing minor and incidental personal use, which for the limited purpose of compliance with the state ethics rules is considered part of the compensation package for County officers and employees.
 The County Administrator is further authorized to establish a monthly stipend in lieu of an assigned communication device.

-(Revised by Order No. 01-3-14-4, Effective 3.14.01; 05-11-2-1, 11.2.05)
+(Order 01-3-14-4, 3.14.01; Order 05-11-2-1, 11.2.05; Order 18-05-01-06, 5.1.18)